James Bethel Gresham

-James Bethel Gresham, (August 23, 1893 – November 3, 1917) was an American soldier, the first Hoosier serviceman and perhaps the first American serviceman to die in World War I, along with Private Merle Hay of Glidden, Iowa and Private Thomas Enright of Pittsburgh, Pennsylvania.
+James Bethel Gresham, (August 23, 1893 – November 3, 1917) was an American soldier who was the first Hoosier serviceman, and perhaps the first American serviceman to die in combat while assigned to an American unit, World War I, along with Private Merle Hay of Glidden, Iowa and Private Thomas Enright of Pittsburgh, Pennsylvania.

 Early life

 James Gresham was born on August 23, 1893, in McLean County, Kentucky.
 In September 1901, his family moved to Evansville, Indiana, where he attended the Centennial School and he later worked in local furniture factories.

 Military service, death, and legacy

 Gresham enlisted into the U.S. Army on April 23, 1914, with his service beginning at Jefferson Barracks, St. Louis, Missouri.
 By June 1914, he was serving in El Paso, Texas under General John J. Pershing.
-He shipped out from Fort Bliss for France with the first American soldiers of the American Expeditionary Force in June 1917.
-Just before daylight on November 3, 1917, Gresham was killed along with Privates Hay and Enright during an early morning raid by the Imperial German Army near Artois, France.
+With the 16th Infantry Regiment, he shipped out from Fort Bliss for France with the first American soldiers of the American Expeditionary Force in June 1917.
+Just before daylight on November 3, 1917, Gresham was killed along with Privates Hay and Enright during an early morning raid by the Imperial German Army near Bathelémont in Lorraine, France, at a defensive position codenamed 'Artois'.
 Two days later, on 5 November 1917, Enright, Gresham, and Hay were buried near the battlefield where they had died.
 An inscription marked their graves: "Here lie the first soldiers of the illustrious Republic of the United States who fell on French soil for justice and liberty."
 Later in 1921, the body was moved to its current resting place in Evansville, Indiana.
 As a memorial, as the first American casualty of World War I, a house in Evansville was built in his honor and given to his mother, Alice Dodd.